 American Capital Agency’s primary investments

-As one of the largest agency REITs, American Capital Agency (AGNC) invests primarily in MBS (mortgage-backed securities) that are guaranteed by the US government.
-They include primarily Fannie Mae, Freddie Mac, and Ginnie Mae securities.
+As one of the largest agency REITs, American Capital Agency (AGNC) invests primarily in mortgage-backed securities, or MBS, that are guaranteed by the US government.
+This means primarily Fannie Mae, Freddie Mac, and Ginnie Mae securities.

 American Capital Agency tends to stick to fixed-rate MBS.
 This makes the company similar to Annaly Capital Management (NLY).
 While American Capital Agency has some exposure to adjustable-rate MBS, they’re a tiny part of its portfolio.
-This separates American Capital Agency from other agency REITs such as MFA Financial (MFA), Capstead Mortgage (CMO), and Hatteras Financial (HTS).
+This separates American Capital Agency from other agency REITs—like MFA Financial (MFA), Capstead (CMO), or Hatteras (HTS).